Skip to main content

 • Enclomiphene This medication may be included to further support the HPG axis by stimulating the pituitary to produce more LH and FSH, which in turn boosts the body’s own testosterone production.

-What Is The Rationale For Post TRT Protocols?
+What Is the Rationale for Post TRT Protocols?

 For men who wish to discontinue TRT or focus on restoring their natural production for fertility, a specific protocol is employed.
 This approach is designed to restart the HPG axis.
 It often includes a combination of Gonadorelin to stimulate the pituitary, along with medications like Tamoxifen or Clomid, which are selective estrogen receptor modulators (SERMs).
-These SERMs block estrogen receptors in the hypothalamus, tricking the brain into thinking estrogen levels are low.
-This prompts a robust increase in LH and FSH production, kickstarting the testes back into action.

-Female Hormonal Protocols A Delicate Balance
+Female Hormonal Protocols a Delicate Balance

 Female hormonal health is a dynamic interplay between estradiol, progesterone, and testosterone.
 Protocols for women, particularly those in perimenopause or post-menopause, are designed to restore this intricate balance, addressing symptoms like mood changes, low libido, and metabolic shifts.
 Low-dose testosterone therapy is a key component of many female protocols.